This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.

 Ingredients

-You'll only need a few simple ingredients to make this spicy fish stew recipe.
+You'll only need a few simple ingredients to make this fish stew.
 The exact measurements are included in the recipe card below.
 Here are my comments about a few of the ingredients:

 - Olive oil: I love cooking with this delicious oil.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
-It has a higher smoke point.
+But you can use avocado oil if you prefer an oil with a higher smoke point.
 Another tasty option is to use butter or ghee.

 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
-And if you happen to be out of fresh garlic, you can use a comparable amount of garlic powder instead.
+If you're out of fresh garlic, use a teaspoon of garlic powder.

-- Spices: I use paprika, cumin, coriander, and crushed red peppers.
+- Spices: Paprika, cumin, coriander, and crushed red peppers.

-- Fish: As mentioned above, I use a mix of cod and salmon.
+- Fish: As mentioned above, I mix cod and salmon.
 But you can use whatever fish you like and enjoy.

 Variations